Is showering daily bad for your health?

 “Showering daily can be bad for your health.”
 Whether or not that statement is a myth, today’s article will provide you with some helpful information on this topic, as well as a few tips for good personal hygiene when showering.

 As you know, any habit, even healthy ones, can be harmful if practiced in excess.
-The problem with showering too often, in particular, is that this habit is sometimes hard to recognize as an excessive one.
+The problem with showering too often, in particular, is that many people have trouble identifying when it’s too much.

 Reasons to not shower too many times per day

 The ingredients that go into the shower products we use